Edit on GitHub

 List of Detect Lane Parameters

 12. Open lane.yaml file located in turtlebot3_autorace_detect/param/lane/.
-You need to write modified values to the file.
-This will make the camera set its parameters as you set here from next launching.
+Writing modified values to this file will allow the camera to load the set parameters on future launches.

 13. Close both rqt_rconfigure and turtlebot3_autorace_detect_lane.